justinribeiro/blog-pwa/README.md

 # blog-pwa
-An experiment in mixing Hugo and Polymer PRPL into a progressive web app blog.
+What started as an experiment in mixing Hugo, Polymer, and the PRPL pattern to build a progressive web app blog that turned into my actual blog.

 ## Features